RailsGirlsCPH/mentor-mentee-platform/server/README.md

 <summary>Install PostgreSQL</summary>
 <br>

-There are many apps which you can use to handle PostgreSQL, examples are Postgres.app, Postico or pgAdmin.
+There are many apps which you can use to install and handle PostgreSQL.
+Examples are Postgres.app, Postico and pgAdmin.
-I installed it via the command line but we may change this page if we feel it is easier to control via an app.
+I installed PostgreSQL via the command line but we may change this section if people find it easier to to use an app.

 #Installation via command line (Mac OS):